-- 107. Affordable housing tenure is defined as social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
+- 105. Affordable housing tenure is defined as social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
 As of 24th May 2021, First Homes is included as a category of Affordable Housing as well.
-The current Harborough LP policies on affordable housing will continue to apply until the new Harborough LP is adopted. - 108.
+The current Harborough LP policies on affordable housing will continue to apply until the new Harborough LP is adopted. - 106.
 Eligibility is determined with regard to local incomes and local house prices.
-Affordable homes remain affordable for future eligible households.
-New affordable housing will be allocated initially to people with a local connection, including those living, working or with close family ties in the DA. - 109.
+Affordable homes remain affordable for future eligible households. - 107.
 The Harborough LP Policy H2 requires 40% of new dwellings on sites of more than 10 dwellings to be affordable housing.
 Where on-site provision is demonstrated to be impractical, off-site commuted sums of an equivalent value will be made in lieu of on-site provision.
 The tenure split for affordable housing will be 75% socially rented, and 25% comprising low-cost home ownership products although a different percentage split can be approved where it can be justified by the latest assessment of affordable housing need.